 Our eighteenth anniversary was celebrated on January 25th.
 Eighteen years!
 Where has the time gone?
-Small Cloud has played a part in seeing pictures of each student who has ever attended Small Cloud.
+Small Cloud has played a part in the education of more than 100 students over this "brief" period of time.
+At this annual anniversary celebration, friends and family had the privilege of seeing nectures seeing pictures of each student who has ever attended Small Cloud.
 Where are these students today?
 What courses have their lives taken?
 It is our hope and prayer that the "seeds" sown here at Small Cloud have had positive influences in their lives and that these seeds will germinate, take root, and bear fruit to the honor and glory of the Creator.